 Women often get a bad rap for being moody, but the truth is, guys can be moody too!
 We ALL have our moments, but what happens when you have a moody boyfriend?
 You love him, but are his bad moods bringing you down?
-Amber is our guest blogger today with some tips to help you deal with your moody man.
+Are his bad moods causing you to lose confidence in yourself?
+Amber is our guest blogger today with some tips on how to deal with a moody boyfriend.

 It’s Not You, It’s Him

 Remind yourself this too shall pass.
 Moods change like the weather, so if his crankiness is too much to take at the moment, don’t feel like you need to carry the weight of it yourself.

 Go out with your girlfriends, hit the gym, or grab a book and head to the coffee shop – whatever you need to do to decompress.
 A little space will do wonders for you, and it will give him some time to work through what is bothering him.
 Just remember – whatever he’s dealing with is not your fault.

 He loves me.
 He loves me not.
 He loves me.
 It’s hard to tell when your guys is always either hot or cold.
 One minute he’s all into you, pouring on the affection, and the next minute he’s too preoccupied with his own issues to even notice you’re around.
 What gives?

 Think of it this way.
 You know how guys think about sex 95% of the time?
 Well, the other 5% they have to obsess about something else.
 So if it’s not you, what is it?
 His job?
 His friends?
 His team losing the Super Bowl?

 Whatever is weighing heavy on his mind, chances are he will be preoccupied.
 Men have a one-track-mind by design, but it doesn’t mean he doesn’t love you.

 How to deal with a Moody Husband: Bring On the Fun